microsoft/playwright/docs/src/debug.md

 ```
 #### Debug one test on all browsers

-To debug one test on a specific line run the test command followed by the name of the test file and the line number of the test you want to debug, followed by the `--debug` flag.
+To debug one test on a specific line, run the test command followed by the name of the test file and the line number of the test you want to debug, followed by the `--debug` flag.
 This will run a single test in each browser configured in your [`playwright.config`](./test-projects.md#configure-projects-for-multiple-browsers) and open the inspector.

 ```bash
 npx playwright test example.spec.ts:10 --debug